 - cross-contamination (where harmful bacteria are spread between food, surfaces and equipment)

-Cross-contamination can occur, for example, if you prepare raw chicken on a chopping board and don't wash the board before preparing food that won't be cooked (such as salad)
+Cross-contamination can occur, for example, if you prepare raw chicken on a chopping board and don't wash the board, knife and your hands before preparing food that won't be cooked (such as salad)

-This can lead to the harmful bacteria spreading from the chopping board to the salad.
+This can lead to the harmful bacteria spreading to the salad.

 It can also occur if raw meat is stored in a fridge above ready-to-eat meals and juices from the meat drip on to the food below.